 Tips & Recipes For People With Dysphagia

 It’s that time of the year, and there are gatherings from Thanksgiving through the New Year!
 Typically, parties in the United States center around food and drink (even though some of us think they should center around music and dancing).
-Finally getting together in-person with family and friends is wonderful, but – let’s face it – it may be stressful at times.
+Getting together in-person with family and friends is wonderful, but – let’s face it – it may be stressful at times.
 If you, your loved ones, or friends have difficulty swallowing (dysphagia), these gatherings can be extra challenging.
-Last year, SwallowStudy.com and Hormel Health Labs teamed up to provide help and support for those who struggle with dysphagia.
+SwallowStudy.com and Hormel Health Labs teamed up to provide help and support for those who struggle with dysphagia.
 Click here for our article: Tips for Managing Dysphagia at Home During the Holidays.
 Not everyone with dysphagia will require a texture modification in what they eat and drink; therefore, those tips covered a wide variety of topics to make for a successful gathering.
-For those who benefit from pureed/blended foods or foods that are soft, moist, and easy to chew, I have compiled this list of recipes for people with dysphagia, along with cooking tips:
+For those who benefit from pureed/blended foods or foods that are soft, moist, and easy to chew, I have compiled this list of recipes for people with dysphagia, along with cooking tips.

-SwallowStudy.com Articles
+Prior SwallowStudy.com Articles

 In these blogs, I advised: don’t forget the flavor when modifying textures, and don’t ignore our desires to snack all day long!